lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

 ## Frontier detection
 This part consists of a OpenCV-based frontier detector node, a filter node and an assigner node.
 It is based partially on [this](https://github.com/hasauino/rrt_exploration) implementaion in ROS.
 So, please check that out.
 ## Path finding
+To follow the swarm methodoloy I implemented a local pathfinder.
+There is a [navgating stack](https://github.com/ros-planning/navigation2) in ROS2 for this exact purpose but this is quite heavy weight (computaitaionaly expensive).

+The Pi-Puck is a differetial drive robot so, the ododmetry data byitself is unstable and prone to errors over time, this may be do to surface friction or uneven surfaces.
+Though, this can also be due to bumps and getting stuck (The wheels will keep spinning).

+It also has access to the IMU, this is anotehr source of odometry this tends to decrease ina ccurayc over time

+Scan mathcing is a thing extarpoltion of data (fake data) lidar mode or writting own software.

+If you are looking for error or calibration values for the marix see [this](https://github.com/yorkrobotlab/pi-puck-ros) the ROS driver for the Pi-Puck robot

 ## Data Collection

 ## Links to good tutorial and code bases